anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 + [KSQL Tests](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/consume/ksql)
 + [Produce Records Directly From File](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/produce/file_produce)
 + [Consume Records And Dump To File](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/consume/file_dump)

+## _:::Note:::_
+Kafka testing framework in Zerocode has been built using Apache Kafka client and it abstracts the complexities of writing Java code to acieve the same end goal.
+It completely bypasses the Java layer to save us from the fire-fighting we need to do otherwise and enables us to focus on testing rather than solving coding issues.
+At the same time, along with the simplicity, it is also gives us the flexibility to even code with the Java client keeping the test-cases still declarative as they were.

 # Happy API Testing! 🐼